 But what if you're running something more complex, like a full-stack application that needs a database and has some concept of state?

-Well, deploying a database on Kubernetes is in theory pretty easy – you find an image, you deploy it using a statefulset in a K8 cluster.
-But running that database in production over time is hard.
+Well, deploying a database on Kubernetes is in theory pretty easy – you find an image and then deploy it using a statefulset in a K8 cluster.
+But, running that database in production over time is hard.
 When your database needs to be resized or upgraded, unlike web servers, you can't just add a new one.
 You need to configure the new member to join with the existing members, define read/write follower relationships, and add secrets.
 For each of these tasks a dev-ops engineer or SRE would have to manually intervene, either creating new yaml or editing existing ones.

 In other words, even though the promise of Kubernetes is automation, running a stateful complex application on Kubernetes in production still involves a lot of manual labor.

 Kubernetes operators are an attempt to solve for the on-going challenge of running a stateful complex application on Kubernetes.
 If you recall from earlier, the central working paradigm of Kubernetes is the control loop, where a controller: